awsdocs/amazon-rds-user-guide/doc_source/disaster-recovery-resiliency.md

 ## Replication<a name="disaster-recovery-resiliency.replication"></a>

-Amazon RDS uses the MariaDB, MySQL, Oracle, and PostgreSQL DB engines' built\-in replication functionality to create a special type of DB instance called a Read Replica from a source DB instance\.
-Updates made to the source DB instance are asynchronously copied to the Read Replica\.
-You can reduce the load on your source DB instance by routing read queries from your applications to the Read Replica\.
-Using Read Replicas, you can elastically scale out beyond the capacity constraints of a single DB instance for read\-heavy database workloads\.
-You can promote a Read Replica to a standalone instance as a disaster recovery solution if the source DB instance fails\.
+Amazon RDS uses the MariaDB, MySQL, Oracle, and PostgreSQL DB engines' built\-in replication functionality to create a special type of DB instance called a read replica from a source DB instance\.
+Updates made to the source DB instance are asynchronously copied to the read replica\.
+You can reduce the load on your source DB instance by routing read queries from your applications to the read replica\.
+Using read replicas, you can elastically scale out beyond the capacity constraints of a single DB instance for read\-heavy database workloads\.
+You can promote a read replica to a standalone instance as a disaster recovery solution if the source DB instance fails\.
 For some DB engines, Amazon RDS also supports other replication options\.

 For more information, see [Working with Read Replicas](USER_ReadRepl.md)\.